-Here is our second instalment about security on the internet.
+Here is part 2 of our series about security on the internet.
 This time we will be discussing passwords including choosing a password and saving passwords.

-We have 3 levels of password here at John Jelly offices.
-For those logins that don’t really matter, things like newsletter registration, we reuse the same password over and over – we chose a hard to guess password, it is reasonably secure but at the end of the day if our newsletter account is hacked are we really bothered?
+We adopt 3 levels of password here at John Jelly offices.
+For those logins that don’t really matter, things like newsletter registration, we reuse the same password – we still chose a strong password, it is reasonably secure but at the end of the day if our newsletter account is hacked it’s not the end of the world.

-For those things that need to be completely secure we have a spreadsheet which itself is password protected.
-The downside to this method is that if you forget the password to the spreadsheet – you’re stuffed!
+For those things that need to be completely secure we have a Password Vault/Safe which itself is password protected.
+You could use a spreadsheet but the downside to that method is that if you forget the password to the spreadsheet – you’re stuffed!
 There is no way to recover it.
 You could of course keep a little black book of all your passwords in your safe, very inconvenient if you are out!
 Considering we have in excess of 160 passwords to remember we do need a secure way to hold them which is quick and easy for us to access but not for anyone else.
-Oh, and the spreadsheet isn’t called ‘passwords’ either!

-You could utilise a Password Safe but this is only ever as secure as this master password, so it needs to be a good one.
-If you do choose a Password Safe make sure it is one that uses encrypted data.
+If you utilise a Password Safe remember it is only ever as secure as the master password, so it needs to be a very good one.
+If you choose a Password Vault/Safe make sure it’s one that uses encrypted data.

 For our online banking we have a separate password used only for that and it isn’t written down or stored anywhere except in our heads.

-So as an aside you should never have your User Name as admin, administrator, user, manager, test, sysadmin, support or any variation of these things – you could be doing half the hackers job for him.
-Avoid those words you readily find in a dictionary too.
+So as an aside you should never have your User Name as admin, administrator, user, manager, test, sysadmin, support or any variation of these things – you could be doing half the hackers job for them.
+Avoid using just those words you readily find in a dictionary too.

 One of my lovely customers suggested a great way to create a password – think of a sentence that contains a number and use the first letter of each word in that sentence together with the number and pop in a punctuation character.
-So let’s give a fun example that could be secure shall we?
+So let’s give a fun example that would be more secure.
 Take the sentence, ‘My dog Toby has four legs and one tail!’, so we could create the password ‘MdTh4la1t!’.
 Ta dah!
 We have a much more secure password than using ‘Toby1’!

 We hope you haven’t been too shell shocked by this series of articles.
 The next post will cover spam, phishing and spoof emails.
 If you need help with any aspect of password security feel free to private message us – please don’t talk about passwords in the open comments.